Australian Open: Radwanska knocks champion Azarenka out

-Two-time defending champion Victoria Azarenka was bundled out of the Australian Open in the quarter-finals on Wednesday by fifth seed Agnieszka Radwansa in another big tournament upset.
+Two-time defending champion Victoria Azarenka was bundled out in the quarter-finals on Wednesday by fifth seed Agnieszka Radwansa in another big tournament upset

 Melbourne: The determined Pole battled to a 6-1, 5-7, 6-0 win to send the Belarusian packing with the top three seeds now out of the Grand Slam following the defeats of Serena Williams and Maria Sharapova.